mjl-/sherpaweb/README.md

 - write tests for sherpa.js
 - find a way to publish sherpa.js for use with npm?
 - allow input fields to be swapped around (dragged?)
+- set a timeout on request for _docs?  should be done at the sherpa-level
+- jsonviewer: for arrays with only "simple" values (number/bool/null/string, empty array/object), that fit on a single line (eg 60 chars), draw them on a single line?
+- jsonviewer: better colors?